HillsongAmsProduction/AV/index.md

   * 1.4.7 the fiber cables need to be connected to the black box in the front of the server rack labeled stage and FOH
   * 1.4.8 the network cables need to be connected front of the server rack in the network ports labeled 6.1 and 6.2
   * 1.4.9 when this is all done the server rack can be turned on by switching the 4 power switches on the back of the server rack to the on position from top to bottom
+  * 1.4.10 Connect the greengo for the playout and the overlays with a greengo network cable you can take from the greengo tower case. the greengo can be connected from the dedicated station so playout greengo will connect to the playout greengo network point

 * 1.5 connecting the multiviews film team desk and white speaker
   * 1.5.1 the multiview cases have a cable in the case with tulp connectors on both sides in the front of the server case on the right bottem you have white tulp power outputs the cable can be connected there and put in the back of the MultiView case in the power input, ![MultiviewPowerConnection](/av_guide_images/Av_MultiviewConnetion.jpeg)